Frequently Asked Questions

 a full refund of the fees (not booking fees as above) OR

-a 90 minute 1:1 writing session for the fee you paid for the group
+a 90 minute 1:1 writing session for the fee you have already paid for the group session, and this will be held at 7-8.30PM in the original session slot.

 I am not sure if I can commit to all workshops in a block, can I try one and see how I go?